paolocappelletti/vela-facilitator-base-poc/showcase/README.md

 # showcase

-Minimal Node.js webapp that will host the interactive demo of the vela-facilitator (x402 private payments on Base Sepolia).

-Right now it only serves a descriptive landing page describing the process.
+Minimal Node.js webapp that only serves a bounch of descriptive landing page describing the process.

 ## Run